 In this podcast, James chats to John Myburgh about IV fluids.
 IV fluids are an integral part of therapy for patients in the hospital but come with some adverse effects, toxicities and potential complications.

 Professor John Myburgh is Professor of Critical Care at the Faculty of Medicine, University of New South Wales; Director of the Division of Critical Care and Trauma at the George Institute for International Health and senior intensive care physician at the St George Hospital, Sydney.

-His list of publications include over 230 refereed research publications and 45 book chapters, with an h-index of 41.
-He has delivered over 400 presentations, including over 50 plenary presentations at major international and national scientific congresses.
+His list of publications includes over 230 refereed research publications and 45 book chapters, with an h-index of 41.
+He has delivered over 400 presentations.
+This includes over 50 plenary presentations at major international and national scientific congresses.

 With Professor John Myburgh, Intensivist at St George Hospital and Professor of Intensive Care Medicine at The University of New South Wales, Australia

 Intravenous (IV) fluids are an integral part of therapy in the hospital.
 In the context of hypovolaemia, IV fluids are life-saving.
 However, the decision to prescribe fluids is not one to be made lightly.
 The adverse effects, toxicities and complications of IV fluids need to be considered every time they are administered.
 Unless a patient is truly clinically hypovolaemic, the question should arise whether fluids need to be given at all.

 You are working in the Emergency Department and you have been called into the Resuscitation Bay by the registrar to help with a 65-year-old gentleman, who is septic from a presumed urinary source.
 HR 140 and BP 90/60.
 He is confused and warm to the touch.